Top Ten Tips for Writing Tenders

 - Posted by: Madrigal Admin

 A tender response (to a request for tender, RFT, or request for proposal, RFP, etc) may be part technical and part marketing but it must be 100% professional.
 That means pitching it at the right level with its language, tone and style.
-The following ten points you must know to write better tenders that have a chance to win your tender.
+The following ten points you must know for writing tenders in the best way to win your tender.

 1. Focus on being clear